jzanetti/matsim-vis/docs/source/index.rst

 - mode breakdown for each agent (e.g., car, bicyle or public transpotation)
 - policy compoarisons

-The package is written in _python_, and maintained by Sijin Zhang
+The package is written in *python*, and maintained by Sijin Zhang

 This package is under development please use it with cautious.

 .. note::

-   Contact _zsjzyhzp@gmail.com_
+   Contact: zsjzyhzp@gmail.com